 Indeed, entrepreneurial organizations are increasingly dealing with these challenges.
 The case studies in this book explore both the opportunities and pitfalls entrepreneurs – working with organizations with for-profit, hybrid and non-profit business models – face in targeting sustainability issues and how their values and core assumptions impact their business strategies.
 They describe new patterns of value creation, new alliances, and the challenges of dealing with existing paradigms.
 It is clear that new ways of doing business with a common objective of maximizing social impact are substantially shaping markets and society.

-This textbook of competition-winning case studies for management education in the field of social entrepreneurship and sustainability provides excellent learning opportunities, tells engaging stories, deals with recent situations, includes quotations from key actors, is thought-provoking and controversial, requires decision-making, provides clear take-aways and is supported by teaching guidance and comprehensive teaching notes available to faculty.
+This textbook of competition-winning case studies for management education in the field of social entrepreneurship and sustainability provides excellent learning opportunities, tells engaging stories, deals with recent situations, includes quotations from key actors, is thought-provoking and controversial, requires decision-making and provides clear take-aways.

 This case collection highlights prize-winning teaching cases in the field of Social Entrepreneurship and Sustainability.
 The accompanying chapters on what makes for an excellent case and teaching note make it an invaluable resource for case writers, teachers and students in Social Entrepreneurship, Strategy and Sustainability.

 This collection of peer-reviewed quality case studies sheds light on diverse and inclusive social entrepreneurial practices in four continents.
 The focus on new patterns of value creation and thought-provoking business models is unique.
 A must-read for any Entrepreneurship class.